Majestic-dev/Tester69/README.md

 ## TODO
-- [ ] Add more miscellaneous commands.
+- [ ] Add more miscellaneous stuff.
 - [ ] Add EVEN more commands for the economy.